 Witnesses are especially helpful.
 Many times, they can help identify what was happening at the time of the fall, what caused the fall, and what happened afterward.
 Photos are also important because they can show where the fall occurred and identify the condition that led to your fall.
 Video is even more convincing, particularly if you can record witnesses’ statements while the events are still fresh in their minds.
 You should ask to see any surveillance video and request a copy; however, nearly all property owners will reject your requests since there is no obligation to share the video without a court order.
 If they are willing to show you the video, you can record the screen with your cell phone’s camera.

 It is important to remember that when you are dealing with an insurance company, you are dealing with a “For-Profit” company.
 They are in the business of being profitable.
 They are not in the business of giving money away or being generous to injury victims.
 They will do everything they can to ensure that they stay profitable.
-Insurance adjusters and the attorneys they hire often times are incentivized to aggressively challenge and diminish the value of a claim.
-The annual medical costs from slip and fall injuries are as high as $34 billion dollars.
+Insurance adjusters and the attorneys they hire oftentimes are incentivized to aggressively challenge and diminish the value of a claim.
+The annual medical costs from slip and fall injuries are as high as $34 billion.
 Insurance companies do not want to cover those costs and will look for any glimmer of hope to deny the claim.

 The presumption is the fall caused physical injuries (e.g., broken bones, dislocated joints, concussion or brain injury, cuts, and scars, etc.).
 Injuries that you sustained in a fall should require medical treatment.
 Without medical treatment, it is very difficult to prove you were injured and it is very difficult to prove the fall caused other elements of damages (e.g., pain, suffering, wage loss, etc.).

 A key part of proving your damages is the medical treatment you receive.
 Treatment has to be received within a reasonable amount of time.
-Waiting more than a few days to a week to get medical treatment gives the insurance company an opportunity to question whether the proposed injuries were caused by the fall.
+Waiting more than a few days to a week to get medical treatment allows the insurance company to question whether the proposed injuries were caused by the fall.
 Medical records, and related bills, provide a basis for an insurance adjuster or a jury to understand what happened to you.

 If the burden of proof is met, and there are sufficient injuries and damages, the next thing you will need is a source of recovery.
 Sources of recovery are usually liability insurance policies (e.g., business liability insurance, homeowners’ insurance, etc.).
 Yes, you will sue the property owner or operator, but any payments will come from their insurance company.
 If there is no insurance coverage, then you must hope the property owner has sufficient assets to pay personally.
 This is known as “self-insured.”
 Without insurance coverage or sufficient assets to cover your damages, there is no source of funds to pay a settlement or jury verdict.

 People over the age of 65 are most at risk for falls.
-A study done from 2007 to 2016 showed a 30% increase in slip and fall fatalities.4 In 2007, there was an average of 47 fall deaths per 100,000 in the US.
+A study done from 2007 to 2016 showed a 30% increase in slip and fall fatalities.
+In 2007, there was an average of 47 fall deaths per 100,000 in the US.
 This increased to 61 fall deaths per 100,000 in 2016.
 Two years later, in 2018, Arizona had 84 fall deaths per 100,000.

 It is important to keep in mind that, although the elderly are the most susceptible to falls, as personal injury attorneys we have represented small children and many middle-aged people after being injured in a fall.

 Arguably, 100% of accidental falls are avoidable.
 From our experience, someone somewhere failed to take appropriate steps to avoid an injury from occurring.
-Even though the situation that leads to a fall may not be within your control, there are many things you can do to minimize the risk of a fall.5
+Even though the situation that leads to a fall may not be within your control, there are many things you can do to minimize the risk of a fall.

 The main thing you can do to reduce your risk of a fall is to be aware of your surroundings.
 This is commonly known as “situational awareness.”
 We tend to underappreciate situational awareness when in familiar surroundings.
 For instance, have you ever mastered moving quickly around pieces of furniture in a room, or even in the dark, then one day you find yourself hitting the corner of a table or chair?
 Maybe the room was cleaned, and the furniture moved ever so slightly.
-Though broadly the same room, those small changes without your knowledge became a potential hazard.
+Though broadly in the same room, those small changes without your knowledge became a potential hazard.
 The same can happen when you go to familiar places.
-You walk-in instinctively and navigate as you always have without taking notice of slight changes that may have occurred since your last visit.
+You walk in instinctively and navigate as you always have without taking notice of slight changes that may have occurred since your last visit.
 There could be a rolled-up mat or liquid on the floor.
 In other words, the environment you were familiar with is no longer the same as you remember.

 Additionally, there are an inordinate number of things fighting for your attention.
 Just one distraction can cause you to miss even large dangers, particularly when entering a place familiar to you.
 We tend to relax in familiar environments, letting down our guard and allowing us to focus our attention on non-safety-related issues.

 When in unfamiliar environments, you might be preoccupied with finding a bathroom or employee.
 You have a specific purpose at the forefront of your mind.
 This occupies most of your attention, which can lead to visual and cognitive tunnel vision.
 In such a state, you are at a significant risk of injury.
-A great example of this is “The Invisible Gorilla” experiment:6
+A great example of this is “The Invisible Gorilla” experiment:

 This experiment revealed that when we are actively focused on a task we are missing a lot of what goes on around us.